szym0ne/mpv_auto-deinterlace/README.md

 However this will let you switch on video filter bwdif with keybind "ctrl+shift+d" if the video isn't recognized as interlaced - at the same time it will switch off hwdec as it seems not to be working correctly with bwdif on.
-Above can be reverted with keybind "ctrl+d" and will be automatically reverted at the end-file event.
+This can be reverted with keybind "ctrl+d" and will be automatically reverted at the end-file event.
-PLEASE NOTE: if it is reverted it will set hwdec to "auto-safe" - when you'd like different behaviour you need to change lines below, which contain: 'mp.set_property("hwdec", "auto-safe")' to:
+PLEASE NOTE: if it is reverted it will set hwdec to "auto-safe" - when you'd like different behaviour you need to change lines in the lua script, which contain: 'mp.set_property("hwdec", "auto-safe")' to:
 'mp.set_property("hwdec", "*your desired value")'.

 # auto-deinterlace_let-a-only.lua